 Today’s whole wheat chocolate chip cookies are bake sale perfection!
-They’re about 4 inches across, fairly thick, and loaded with flavor from the walnuts and vanilla.
-Of course if you don’t want to break the budget (calorie budget, mainly!), you can make the cookies smaller.
-Either way, they’re perfect for wrapping individually.
+They’re about 4 inches across, fairly thick and loaded with flavor from the walnuts and vanilla.
+They’re perfect for wrapping individually or in in pairs.

 Whole Wheat Chocolate Chip Cookies With Walnuts